IagoGarciaSuarez/IceFlix_SSDD/README.md

 - `setup.cfg` is a Python distribution configuration file for Setuptools.
 It needs to be modified in order to adeccuate to the package name and console handler functions.

+## Project description

+This project will recreate the way Netflix works from a distributed systems developer perspective.
+Using Zeroc-ice, a small emulation of a video streaming service will be built.